HC-SR04 Ultrasonic Distance Sensor With Raspberry Pi Pico Tutorial

-In this tutorial i will show you how to interface Ultrasonic Distance Sensor With Raspberry Pi Pico.
-The HC-SR04 ultrasonic distance sensor is a great addition to any Raspberry Pi Pico-based project.
+In this tutorial, I will show you how to interface Ultrasonic Distance Sensor With Raspberry Pi Pico.
+The HC-SR04 ultrasonic distance sensor is an excellent addition to any Raspberry Pi Pico-based project.
 This sensor can be used to measure the distance between the sensor and an object and can be used in projects such as detecting when someone is close to the sensor or measuring the height of an object.

 - Raspberry Pi Pico